elsoroka/MAE-Purchase-Automation/README.md

 **If you do not want new purchases announced in Slack,** do not complete steps 6, 7, or 8.
 Instead, locate the line in `main.gs` function `main()`, which calls `postPOToSlack()`, and comment it out.

-  6. Change the `slackIncomingWebhookUrl` to your team's webhook URL.
+  6. In `postToSlack.gs` change the `slackIncomingWebhookUrl` to your team's webhook URL.

-  7. Change the `postChannel` to the Slack channel you want to post in.
+  7. In `postToSlack.gs` change the `postChannel` to the Slack channel you want to post in.

   8. Optionally, change the `postIcon`, `postUser` and other cosmetic settings.